golanlevin/p5.plotSvg/documentation.md

 ## setSvgPointRadius
-Sets the radius for points (rendered as tiny circles) in the SVG output.
+Sets the radius for "points" (which are rendered as tiny circles) in the SVG output.
 Default is 0.25 pixels.

 #### Parameters
 *   `radius` **[number][28]** The desired radius for points, specified as a positive number.